How to get rid of string algae?

 2. Ammonia and Nitrite: Ammonia and nitrite are toxic to fish and other aquatic organisms.
 They are produced by fish waste and decaying organic matter.
 Regularly test the water for ammonia and nitrite levels and make sure they are at or near zero.

-3. Nitrate: Nitrate is a byproduct of the nitrogen cycleOpens in a new tab. and can accumulate in the pond over time.
+3. Nitrate: Nitrate is a byproduct of the nitrogen cycle and can accumulate in the pond over time.
 High nitrate levels can promote excessive algae growth.
 Test the water regularly and keep nitrate levels below 40 ppm.

 4. Dissolved Oxygen: Oxygen is vital for the survival of fish and other organisms in the pond.
 Insufficient oxygen can lead to stress or even death of fish.
 Monitor dissolved oxygen levels, especially during hot summer months or in densely stocked ponds.